 Adjusting Historical Costs

-Historical costs need to be adjusted per accounting standards.
-For more fixed and long-term assets, a depreciation expense is used to reduce the value of the assets over their useful life.
-In a case where the value of an asset is reduced to a figure lower than its adjusted cost, an impairment charge MUST be taken to bring the recorded value of the asset to its net realizable value.
+In accordance with the accounting principle of conservatism, Assets recorded at historical cost must be adjusted to account for the wear and tear through their usage..
+For fixed and long-term assets, a depreciation expense is used to reduce the value of the assets over their useful life.
+In the case where the value of an asset has been impaired, such as when a piece of machinery becomes obsolete, an impairment charge MUST be taken to bring the recorded value of the asset to its net realizable value.

-Historical cost is different from other costs normally assigned to assets.
+There are other ways to assign costs to assets.
 The historical cost of an asset is different from its inflation-adjusted cost or its replacement cost.
 The replacement cost is the current value one would pay to acquire a similar asset, and the inflation-adjusted cost is the upward or positive adjustment of the acquisition cost of an asset from the time of purchase, relative to changes in inflation.